• Skip to content

 Directed, Produced, Edited, Words by Cindy Nguyen

-“Mẹ [Mom], Translated” is a project on intergenerational language and love.
+“Mẹ [Mom], Translated” is a mixed-media project on intergenerational language and connection.

 I seek to dwell on the act of translation– that universal human yearning to understand and be understood.
 I do not always translate Vietnamese words in the piece to English because I hope to convey the moments of comprehension/miscomprehension between different languages and generational divides.
 We do not just translate words.
 We translate moments and grasp for meaning.
 We translate across time and glance backwards through the bittersweet filters of nostalgia and loss.